prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise2.md

 <Badge type="tip" text="Due: Wednesday January 15th @5:00pm" />

 - Open BS LMS and go to the `Activities > Assignments` page.
-- Go to `Exercise 2 — Synthesized Research Results`.
+- Go to `Part 2 — Synthesized Research Results`.
 - On the assignment page in BS LMS, provide a link to your Figma file and click the submit button.
 Make sure that your professor can access the Figma file with edit rights.
-If you use FigJam for this exercise, make sure to provide a separate link to the FigJam file.
+If you use FigJam for this Part, make sure to provide a separate link to the FigJam file.